|

 on situational factors.

-According to House, there are four different types of
+According to House, there are four different types of leadership styles depending on the situation:

 The Situational Factors of the Path-Goal Theory are: